 - See also: emacs-editor, unix, isbn

-- I have 52 facts about Text editor character oriented. what would you like to know? email me and let me know how I can help.
+- Have a question about Text editor character oriented not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: